-4.2. "not" function
+4.2. not function

-The GLSL keyword "not" is also a keyword in C++.
-To prevent name collisions, the GLSL not function has been implemented with the name "not"
+The GLSL keyword not is also a keyword in C++.
+To prevent name collisions, the GLSL not function has been implemented with the name not % f(x) = 0 .

-4.3. "half" based types
+4.3. half based types

 GLM supports half float number types through the extension GLM_GTC_half_float.
 This extension provides the types half, hvec, hmatx and hquat.